 Our current plans are billed quarterly or yearly and include tax.
 If you have private health in Australia, you may be eligible to claim back your program costs.
 Please see our FAQ on Private Health Insurance for further details.

-At less than $5 per week we are the most affordable program on the market – Billed at $66 per quarter or $264 per year.
+At less than $5 per week we are the most affordable program on the market.
+See website for current payment plans.

 NB: You can upgrade or downgrade your plan at any stage and any payment made will go towards your new subscription.
 For example, if you sign up to IWL Essentials and then wish to upgrade to IWL Plus, the money you have paid will go towards your new Plus plan.
 Similarly, if you sign up to IWL Plus and then downgrade to IWL Essentials, a credit will be applied to your account.